 Celiac disease often causes changes in the small intestine that can only be seen by endoscopy and biopsy.

-There is no cure for celiac disease.
-The best treatment is the elimination of gluten from the diet, which not only helps eliminate the symptoms, but also heals the lining of the small intestine.
+The best treatment for celiac disease is the elimination of gluten from the diet, which not only helps eliminate the symptoms, but also heals the lining of the small intestine.
 It is very important that people who believe they may have celiac disease do not change their diets prior to undergoing blood tests, since diet changes may lead to inaccurate results.

 To contact NYM's Division of Gastroenterology, call 718.780.3851.